PHP Scripting Essentials

 The usual permissions for your PHP files would be to set them to 644 not 777.

-5. PHP5 support is now available on all standard and VIP Freeola Servers.
+5. PHP7 and 8 support is now available on all standard, VIP and SSD Freeola Servers.

-6. Following this upgrade, a change has been made to our PHP configuration to switch register_globals OFF.
+6. Following the upgrade, a change has been made to our PHP configuration to switch register_globals OFF.
 This basically means that statements such as:

 echo $my_variable_name;